EvgeniyFrol/Bots_github/README.md

 # Telegram Bot

-This is a simple Telegram bot written in Python using the `telebot` library.
+This is a simple Telegram bot written in Python using the `﻿pyTelegramBotAPI` library.
 The bot has the following features:

 - Greets the user and provides a menu with options.
 - Allows the user to test their luck by comparing random numbers.